 Risks of Investing in Russia.
 Investing in securities issued by companies located in Russia involves significant risks, including legal, regulatory, currency and economic risks that are specific to Russia.
 In addition, investing in securities issued by companies located in Russia involves risks associated with the settlement of portfolio transactions and loss of a Portfolio's ownership rights in its portfolio securities as a result of the system of share registration and custody in Russia.
 Governments in the U.S. and many other countries have imposed economic sanctions on certain Russian individuals and Russian corporate and banking entities.
 A number of jurisdictions may also institute broader sanctions on Russia, including banning Russia from global payments systems that facilitate cross-border payments.
-Additionally, Russia is alleged to have participated in statesponsored cyberattacks against foreign companies and foreign governments.
+Additionally, Russia recently took actions that impact the custody of securities of Russian issuers and may be detrimental to a Portfolio's ability to locate and recover such securities.
+Russia may continue to take similar actions in the future.
+As a result, a Portfolio's investments in Russian securities may be subject to problems relating to custody, which can result in losses to the Portfolio.
+Russia is also alleged to have participated in statesponsored cyberattacks against foreign companies and foreign governments.
 Russia launched a large-scale invasion of Ukraine on February 24, 2022.
 The extent and duration of the military action, resulting sanctions and resulting future market disruptions, including declines in its stock markets and the value of the ruble against the U.S. dollar, are impossible to predict, but could be significant.
 Any such disruptions caused by Russian military action or other actions (including cyberattacks and espionage) or resulting actual and threatened responses to such activity, including purchasing and financing restrictions, boycotts or changes in consumer or purchaser preferences, sanctions, tariffs or cyberattacks on the Russian government, Russian companies, or Russian individuals, including politicians, may impact Russia's economy and Russian issuers of securities in which a Portfolio invests.
 Actual and threatened responses to such military action may also impact the markets for certain Russian commodities, such as oil and natural gas, as well as other sectors of the Russian economy, and may likely have collateral impacts on such sectors globally.
 Such responses could also result in the immediate freeze of Russian securities and/or funds invested in prohibited assets, impairing the ability of a Portfolio to buy, sell, receive or deliver those securities and/or assets.
+In addition, the removal of economic sanctions that have previously been in place, may decrease a Portfolio's liquidity, cause a Portfolio to violate certain regulatory limitations or otherwise disrupt the management of a Portfolio.